Yelp/signalform-tools/docs/index.md

 The Metrics Team at Yelp has built these in order to make managing terraform-provider-signalform a little bit easier.
 Our intention is to add to this repository as more tools are developed.

+signalform-tools is not an official SignalFx product, so we do not guarantee a 1:1 mapping between the SignalFx API and the functionalities offered by this repo.

-We welcome additions and modifications that make managing terraform-provider-tools better for all!
+We welcome additions and modifications that make managing terraform-provider-signalform better for all!

 Documentation is available [here](https://yelp.github.io/signalform-tools/).